DeWine extends curfew three weeks and changes student quarantine guidance

 Governor Mike DeWine announcing a couple of orders during his final briefing for 2020.
-He extended the 10 p.m. to 5 a.m. curfew until January 23rd.
-The curfew has been in place since November 19th and was put in place, according to the Governor, to limit the spread of COVID-19 during late night gatherings.
-Bars and restaurants have been critical of this order saying people are safer in their establishments then traveling to other people’s homes late at night.
+He extended the 10 pm. to 5 am. curfew until January 23rd.
+The curfew has been in place since November 19th and was put in place, according to the Governor, to limit the spread of COVID-19 during late-night gatherings.
+Bars and restaurants have been critical of this order saying people are safer in their establishments than traveling to other people’s homes late at night.
 Also earlier this year, Ohio decided to look at the rate of COVID transmission in schools.
-Preliminary results from the data shows, if students in class are masked, they did not have an increased risk of catching the virus from a nearby positive student.
-So, Ohio will be going against the guidance of the Center for Disease Control when it comes to quarantining students.
+Preliminary results from the data shows, if students in the class are masked, they did not have an increased risk of catching the virus from a nearby positive student.
+So, Ohio will be going against the guidance of the Centers for Disease Control when it comes to quarantining students.

 “Based on the data we now have,” DeWine says.
 “We are changing our guidance.
-We are no longer recommending that students who have been exposed to another COVID positive students quarantine as long as all students have been wearing mask and the exposure took place in a classroom setting. “
+We are no longer recommending that students who have been exposed to another COVID positive student quarantine as long as all students have been wearing masks and the exposure took place in a classroom setting.“

-DeWine says this change does not apply for after school activities, including sports.
+DeWine says this change does not apply to after-school activities, including sports.
 The hope is to keep the students in the classroom more.

 Media Releases from Gov. Mike DeWine’s Office, December 30, 2020